 In 1997 she was awarded the Río Arriba County Zero Injustice Award for her “courageous stand in support of the customs, culture, and traditions of the Native American and Indo-Hispano people of northern New Mexico.”
 She received the New Mexico Humanities Council First Times Award for Short Story Writing in 1989, and both Off the Map and Chiva won the National Federation of Press Women Book Award, in 2000 and 2006.
 Utne Reader named her one of the world’s visionary thinkers in 2001.

-She lives in a village near Cochabamba, Bolivia.
+She lives in a village near Sucre, Bolivia.

 Her papers are housed at the Labadie Collection of the University of Michigan.